Pearls Before Swine (comics): Character history

 Goat was the third main character to debut in the strip and was the first of two conceived specifically for Pearls (as opposed to Rat and Pig, who as noted appeared in Pastis' rejected strips).
-He was originally supposed to be a bear, but after the syndicates rejected the idea Pastis reworked the character into a goat.
+He was originally supposed to be a bear, but after the syndicates rejected the idea, Pastis reworked the character into a goat.
 He first appeared on January 18, 2002.
 In his earliest appearances, he had a white goatee, but Pastis removed the goatee from Goat's design in the mid-2000s.

 Zebra

 Personality

 Zebra is a supportive and caring zebra, who is often seen either writing to his predators or talking about recent deaths.
 Zebra was the fourth main character to be introduced, as Pastis said in Sgt.
 Piggy's Lonely Hearts Club Comic that his original intent was for Zebra to be in a limited run.
 His popularity forced Pastis to include him full-time.

 In his earliest appearance, Zebra only communicated with his predators by sending letters back and forth, but he began interacting with them face-to-face after the fraternity of crocodiles moved into his neighborhood in January 2005.
 Zebra generally serves as a straight man to the crocodiles' schemes, pointing out the various ways in which their plots to eat him are doomed to fail.
 Zebra's other neighbors include Larry the crocodile's family and a pride of lions.
 Zebra also owns a pet cat named Snuffles, who commits a wide variety of crimes despite his innocent appearance.

 In addition to his communication with predators, Zebra often writes to his relatives on the savannah with potential strategies to protect them against predation; however, these plans consistently fail.
 Not much is known about the surviving members of his family except for their names (usually named after Pastis' own relatives).
-Zebra has a brother named Peter, nicknamed "Stumpy" after a crocodile ate his left leg, and a niece named Joy in memory of Stephan Pastis' grandmother.
+Zebra has a brother named Peter, nicknamed "Stumpy" after Larry the croc ate his left leg, and a niece named Joy whom Larry's vegetarian son Junior loves, in memory of Stephan Pastis' grandmother.
 Zebra has also called his father a few times, who is suggested to struggle with modern technology.